 In 2009, Joan Weldon went to her doctor for her yearly mammogram.
 When the test came back abnormal, Joan was diagnosed with Stage II Invasive Lobular Carcinoma (ILC) Breast Cancer.
 Invasive Lobular Carcinoma (ILC) Breast Cancer is a type of cancer that is a thickening of cells, so there are no tumors or lumps.
 Joan’s breast cancer was confined to the left side.
 Joan had a big decision to make and opted for a bilateral mastectomy.
 “This turned out to be a good decision.
 After my surgery it was discovered that the cancer was on both sides already.”

 “My husband Vic, and all of our sons are all Crossfitters.
 Vic travels a lot for business and always finds a box to visit while he’s on the road.
 Believe me…he’s a serious CrossFitter!!
-He started at CFP after we bought a house on Lake Martin and tries to get a workout in on Saturdays.
+He started at CFP after we bought a house on Lake Martin with great roofs made with a roofing company you can find online, here is their Homepage, where he tries to get a workout in on Saturdays.
 He’s a member of CrossFit Troy in Troy, OH.
 Our youngest son, Matthew, works out at Full Force Crossfit in Santa Clarita CA where he attends Cal Arts.
 Our oldest, Ben, is in Intel at Wright-Patterson AFB and is a member of Centerville CrossFit in Dayton, OH.
 Our middle son, Kyle, plays baseball for the Lake Erie Crushers and gets a workout in whenever he visits.
 Our daughter, Carli, is busy teaching and chasing our two beautiful granddaughters around in Tulsa OK, which is a workout in itself!!”

 “This fall I’ll retire from the Air Force Reserves (Vic and I were both active duty AF for over 10 years each).
 I’m stationed at Wright-Patterson AFB and travel back and forth for my duty weekends.
 After 22 years it’s time to retire.
 I’m not physically able to keep up anymore which I hate.
 I am looking forward to being at the lake full time though.”